 agree

-they saw issues of systemic inequity firsthand.
+they saw issues of unequal access to resources firsthand.

 91%